 Step 12: It will then automatically print the merchant copy of the receipt.

-But any decent virtual terminal or card machine will request additional security information, adding another layer of safety for you and your customers.
+Any decent virtual terminal or card machine will request additional security information, adding another layer of safety for you and your customers.
 This may include:

 Make sure all your staff are fully clued up on your processes and run regular (say, annual) security awareness sessions to keep key information front of mind.